 It’s the way we hold our mobiles

 Your cellphone sits in your hand in vertically.
-Not only does that grip seem natural and comfortable, it also allows the easy operation of the phone with your thumb.
+Not only does that grip seem natural and comfortable, but it also allows the straightforward operation of the phone with your thumb.

 The result is that horizontal video ends up playing almost postage stamp size, wasting more than two thirds of the phone display.
 However, portrait mode video will fill the display from top to bottom because it has the same aspect ratio at the device.

-Just take a look at these two screenshots.
-They both show a dragon ornament but one has been filmed horizontally and the other vertically.
+Just look at these two screenshots.
+They both show a dragon ornament, but one has been filmed horizontally and the other vertically.

 With the vertical video, you see much more detail without the need to twist your wrist.
 With so much more detail the image is much more engaging.

 If you are interested, the dragon’s name is “Falk”, a smoking dragon, made in Wales by Quarry Pottery.

 Research proves Portrait Mode Video is more engaging

 In 2017, Buffer and Animoto showed that in terms of engagement square videos outperformed horizontal video on social media, on both mobile and desktop.

 Two years later they turned their attention to vertical video on Instagram and Facebook and showed that brands were crushing it with vertical video.